 In a recent interview with MarketWatch, Brien Lundin, editor of Gold Newsletter, explained why gold’s price movement is exactly what one would expect at the start of a global crisis.
 As Lundin notes, one of gold’s primary roles is wealth preservation, and gold’s selloff amid a rampant thirst for liquidity only proves that the metal is holding up to its merit.

 Yet Lundin believes that the quest for liquidity, especially among gold sellers, will soon prove to be ill-advised.
 While it’s easy to forgo assets in favor of cash during times of crisis, a quick look at the broader picture shows that the very same crisis will erode the value of cash through reactionary loosening of monetary policies.

 Adam Koos, president of Libertas Wealth Management Group, stated that interest rate cuts are the biggest threat to cash, and that the very same cuts are already being used to alleviate the effects of the coronavirus pandemic.
 With the Fed having cut 150 basis points in response, Koos finds interest rates falling below zero a likely scenario, at which point even the most fearful investors will need to reassess their options in order to hold onto their wealth.

 And while gold’s recent dips appear to be mirroring the action in stocks, a deeper look into the two markets shows that they couldn’t be further apart.
 Gold is still moving around six-year highs and, despite the major sell-off, remains in the green year-to-date.
 On the flip side, stocks are looking at an end to an 11-year old bull market, being down 22% year-to-date as of Thursday.
-Despite a years-long bull run with virtually no hitches, Thursday marked the point where gold officially outperformed the S&P 500 Index over a five-year span.2020, coronavirus, gold, gold as investment, gold price, jim cramer
+Despite a years-long bull run with virtually no hitches, Thursday marked the point where gold officially outperformed the S&P 500 Index over a five-year span.2020, coronavirus, Featured, gold, gold as investment, gold price, jim cramer